PanosEconomou/notes/Categories/Monoidal_Categories.md

 # Definitions

 As every proper set of notes in category theory we start with a set of definitions.
-The intuition.
+The intuition